Start your application today

 World-Class Facilities to Enhance Learning

-UCA's first campus opened in Naryn, Kyrgyzstan in September 2016, followed by Khorog (2017) and Tekeli, Kazakhstan (anticipated 2022).
+UCA's first campus opened in Naryn, Kyrgyzstan in September 2016, followed by Khorog (2017) and Tekeli, Kazakhstan that is currently is in the planning stage.
 The Naryn campus is located on the banks of the Naryn River, with easy access to Naryn Town.
 The master plan and concept design for the campus were conceived by award-winning Japanese architecture firm Arata Isozaki & Associates.
 Campus life provides opportunities for applying academic knowledge; community service; sports and recreation; cultural exchange; and developing responsible citizenship and leadership skills.

 - State-of-the-art classrooms, laboratories and libraries.